 Game Result: Aussie All-Stars 146 dft.
 World All-Stars 141 (2007)

-Nathan Jawai only played one season in the NBL and statistically there have been some better performances than this that we haven’t mentioned today, but never has there been a more dominant performance in an NBL All-Star game.
+Nathan Jawai only played one season in the NBL and statistically there has been some better performances than what Jawai produced in the 2007 but never has there been a more dominant performance in an NBL All-Star game.

-This was Nate Jawai’s curtain call before making his debut in the NBA and possibly most Australian’s favorite memory of the Big Man from Bamaga.
+This was Nate Jawai’s curtain call before making his debut in the NBA and possibly most Australian’s favorite memory of the Big Man from Bamaga time in the NBL.

 Robert Rose (Adelaide 36ers) – 31 points, 5 rebounds, 1 assists, 3 steals